Year 5

 RE

-In RE this term, we will be learning about What does it mean if Christians believe God is Holy and Loving.
+In RE this term, we will be learning about Why is the Torah so important for Jewish people.

 -